soot-oss/SootUp/README.md

 - Incremental Updates of Program Representation
 - Fully-Parallelized/Distributed Architecture

+## Tutorial & Documentation
+Take a look into [our Website](https://secure-software-engineering.github.io/soot-reloaded/getting-started/).
+For obvious reasons there isn't a lot of information on St*ckoverflow, yet.

 ## What is done and what needs to be done
 - Big todo list: https://github.com/secure-software-engineering/soot-reloaded/wiki/TODOs
 - Project Management: We use Zenhub to manage the project.
 Issues are created according to the big todo list.